 1. Remove the Stalk and Branches

 First, you’ll take your scissors and cut the main stalk.
 After cutting the main stalk, you’ll cut off the branches of the marijuana plant.
 If the cultivation master grower is set on dry trimming, you’ll hang the plant for drying at this point.
-Drying the cannabis plant may take up to a week long.
+Drying the marijuana plant may take up to a week long.
 However, if the master grower is fine with wet trimming, you’ll continue with step 2 of this hand-trimming process.

 2. Remove the Leaves